Private equity firm TPG eyes Tesco clubcard unit - Sky News

 According to analysts, Tesco might also sell its other businesses in Central Europe and Asia, Sky News said.

-TPG and Tesco could not be immediately reached for comment outside regular working hours.
+TPG declined to comment on the report, while Tesco could not be immediately reached for comment outside regular working hours.

 (Reporting by Rishika Sadam in Bangalore; Editing by Richard Chang)